Serbian Canadians: History

 After the World War II, Serbian political émigrés who were opposed to the newly established Yugoslav communist government sought refuge in Canada.
 Many of these were POWs and laborers from Austria and Germany who refused to return to their homeland.
 They settled in cities such as Toronto, Sudbury and Hamilton.
 Between 1957 and 1971, some 23,000 Yugoslavs arrived in Canada, of whom 10-15% were Serbs.
 They established organizations, newspapers and cultural events.

 The Serbian Orthodox Eparchy of Canada was established in 1983 as part of reorganization of the Serbian Orthodox eparchies (dioceses) in North America.

 In the late 1980s, Yugoslavia's communist government was on the verge of collapse.
 Shortly after the breakup of Yugoslavia in 1991, a new wave of Serb immigration occurred, concentrating mostly to Southern Ontario.
 This was a major brain drain, with highly-skilled Serb professionls fleeing economic problems and an undemocratic government in Serbia.
 Other Serbs who came during the 1990s were refugees from Bosnia and Herzegovina and Croatia, who fled the various Yugoslav Wars.

 Serbian Canadians held demonstrations and protests throughout the NATO bombing of Yugoslavia in 1999.
+The protests on University Avenue in Toronto lasted all 78 days of the bombing campaign.